sa7mon/watchtower/README.md

 * "WEP"
 * "OPEN"

+## Known issues
+* In hostapd, if "wpa=" is set to 3 enabling both WPA and WPA2, we just detect it as WPA2

 ## Dev Roadmap
 ### v0.1
 * Detect a RAP with same SSID but mismatched settings (WPA2-PSK & 802.1x)